kganesh06/DataIngestion/README.md

 # DataIngestion - Extract data from sharepoint using Python
 **Introduction**

-Many organization uses the sharepoint for their use, but it will be very expensive to give access to everyone.So above solution automates daily tasks and also it is very cost effective.
+Many organizations are using the sharepoint as shared storage, but it will be very expensive to give access to everyone.So above solution automates daily tasks and also it is very cost effective.

 **Business Requirement**